VitWW/rfcs/text/0000-partial_types.md

 Bar::foo(&mut bar.{x}, & baz.{y}); // Error?
 Ok?
 ```
 I think it is insecure, error, but who knows.

 If it is secure, then this sub-proposal is good.

 ## Partial Mutability

 **_(D)_** *partly independent sub-proposal*.
 If it is implemented before (B), then partly-mutable references are off.

-For full flexibility of using partial borrowing partial mutability is needed!
+For full flexibility of using partial borrowing partial mutability is needed (if (C) is not secure)!

 For Product Partial Types (structs, tuples) we use "partial mutability" expression: `mut .{fld1, fld2, ..}`, where `fld1`, `fld2`, .. are mutable fields of this type, the rest of fields are immutable(constant).